nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam Preparation/UniversityCompetitionExam/README.md

 Note: studentsCount => the count of all students admitted in the given university
 Note: capacityLeft => the university capacity – the count of all admitted students in the university
 Note: Do not use "\r\n" for a new line.

+## Input

+Below, you can see the format in which each command will be given in the input:

+	AddSubject {subjectName} {subjectType}
+	AddUniversity {universityName} {category} {capacity} {requiredSubjects}
+	AddStudent {firstName} {lastName}
+	TakeExam {studentId} {subjectId}
+	ApplyToUniversity {studentName} {universityName}
+	UniversityReport {universityId}
+	CompetitionReport
+	END

+## Output:

+Print the output from each command when issued.
+If an exception is thrown during any of the commands' execution, print the exception message.